 Giving anyone access to your accounts can put your financial information and your money at risk.
 This includes financial websites and apps that offer tools to help you manage your accounts, invest or prepare your taxes.
-Michigan First will never call, text or email you and ask for this information if you did not initiate the call.
+Michigan First will never call, text or email you and ask for this information if you did not initiate the call first.

 We also recommend using an email provider that asks you to verify your identity in multiple steps.

-It’s better to be cautious about the information you share on social media.
+Be cautious about the information you share on social media.
 Don’t use information from your social media account for your password.